AdobeDocs/campaign-web.en/help/v8/email/generative-uc.md

 1. Open the **[!UICONTROL AI Assistant]** section.

-1. Turn on the **[!UICONTROL Use original content]** feature within the AI Assistant to tailor new content according to your delivery details, including the delivery name and targeted audience.
+1. Turn on the **[!UICONTROL Use original content]** feature within AI Assistant to tailor new content according to your delivery details, including the delivery name and targeted audience.

 1. Adjust the content by specifying your request in the **[!UICONTROL Prompt]** box, and customize the settings as necessary.